 - Stay at a hostel (if you don’t mind shared accommodation) as many people who stay at hostels are solo travellers looking to make new friends.

 Good news: You don’t need that much time.

 Minimal vacation days?
 Maximum familial obligations?
 There are so many things that require your time and limit your mobility.
-Unlike many first world countries where sabbatical leave is a common practice that allows employees to take an extended absence from their jobs with the understanding that it will be waiting for them when they return several months later, many of us are working jobs with a month’s worth of vacation leave that we rarely take all at once.
-While this means you may not be able to indulge in months’-long treks around the globe, you can still have a truly rewarding travel experience in just a few days.
+Unlike many first world countries where sabbatical leave is a common practice (that allows employees to take an extended absence from their jobs with the understanding that it will be waiting for them when they return several months later) many of us are working jobs with a month’s worth of vacation leave that we can rarely take all at once.
+While this means you may not be able to indulge in months-long treks around the globe, you can still have a truly rewarding travel experience in just a few days.

 How to deal: